Start selling online now with ShopifyStart your free trial

-A wishlist is an eCommerce feature that allows shoppers to create personalized collections of products they want to buy and save them in their user account for future reference.
+A wishlist allows shoppers to create personalized collections of products they want to buy and save them in their user account for future reference.
 Wishlists signify a customer’s interest in a product without an immediate intent to purchase.

 The feature creates immense value for online retailers, too.
-Those committed to going beyond the basic goal of creating seamless shopping experience, can exploit wishlists’ potential in several ways:
+Those committed to going beyond the basic goal of creating a seamless shopping experience can exploit wishlists’ potential in several ways:

 - You can easily identify trends and optimize your merchandising tactics to capitalize on them.